Idaho Digital Access Workbook

 • Other Interested Organizations

-You can include a list of committee members in your digital inclusion plan.
+You can include a list of committee members in your digital action plan.

 Setting Goals

-As you recruit committee members and develop a digital inclusion plan, it may be helpful to create a broad goal statement describing why you are undertaking this effort.
+As you recruit committee members and develop a digital action plan, it may be helpful to create a broad goal statement describing why you are undertaking this effort.

 Examples include: